Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: Introduction

 \subsection{Problem definition}

-In fact, the above works are all dedicated to improving model performance, and the models are specially designed for a specific dataset.
-Owning to the data-driven characteristic of DL, NN’s performance can be directly influenced by the CSI dataset, such as sample number, sample similarity, and feature complexity (or sparsity), which are determined by the factors of the scenario’s complexity or sampling range/density.
-For instance, the same model CsiNet\cite{2018CsiNet} has different performances on COST2100 indoor and outdoor scenario datasets because of the different scenario complexities and sampling range.
-Up to now, uniform standard of CSI dataset collection does not exist and research on how those factors affect NN's performance is missing.
-Guidance and suggestions in the practical deployment are thus lacking, especially when facing manifold complex scenarios.
+In reality, the works mentioned above are all focused on improving model performance, and the models are specifically designed for a particular dataset.
+Due to the data-driven nature of DL, the performance of the NNs can be directly influenced by the CSI dataset, including sample number, sample similarity, and feature complexity or sparsity.
+These factors are determined by the scenario's complexity or sampling range/density.
+For instance, the same model, CsiNet\cite{2018CsiNet} has different performances on the COST2100 indoor and outdoor scenario datasets because of the varying scenario complexities and sampling range.
+However, there is currently no uniform standard for CSI dataset collection, and research on how these factors affect NN performance is missing.
+As a result, guidance and suggestions for practical deployment are lacking, particularly in the face of manifold complex scenarios.

-Rather than only focusing on AE architecture design, we concentrate on bridging the gap between DL-based methods and practical deployment in this work by exploring DL's great potential from the CSI dataset's perspective.
-A negative correlation is noted between the NN’s performance and the sampling range.The result on simulation dataset\footnote{Each dataset includes 50,000 CSI samples, where the UE's positions are randomly sampled in a circle area with the center located 100 meters east of the BS.
-The sampling range is represented by the circle radius varying from 1m to 200m for comparison. } generated by QuaDRiGa\cite{QuaDRiGa} software is shown in Table \ref{performance-range}.
-As the sampling range expands, more scenarios are included, which increases the difference between the CSI samples, resulting in poor network performance.
-The two solutions to deal with the poor performance are increasing network capacity (complexity or compression ratio) and narrowing CSI sampling range.
+In this work, we aim to bridge the gap between DL-based methods and practical deployment by exploring DL's potential from the perspective of the CSI dataset, rather than solely focusing on AE architecture design.
+We have observed a negative correlation between NN performance and the CSI sampling range.
+The results on a simulation dataset\footnote{ Each dataset in our study consists of 50,000 CSI samples.
+The positions of the UE are randomly sampled within a circular area centered 100 meters east of the BS.
+We vary the sampling range by changing the radius of the circle from 1 m to 200 m for comparison.} generated by QuaDRiGa\cite{QuaDRiGa} software are shown in Tab. \ref{performance-range}.
+As the sampling range increases and includes more scenarios, it increases the difference between the CSI samples, which results in poor network performance.
+There are two solutions to deal with the poor performance: increasing network capacity (complexity or compression ratio) and narrowing the CSI sampling range.

-When deploying in a regular urban micro-cell with various scenarios, a NN of general complexity may be unable to handle the CSI sampled in the whole cell with all the scenarios.
-Nevertheless, it can perform well on a local subregion with only one or a few scenarios.
-The challenging tasks of CSI compression and reconstruction in the whole global cell can be divided into several manageable sub tasks via splitting the dataset by sampling region.